What are the steps to get a mortgage?

 Do I need a real estate agent?

 It’s a good idea to use a real estate agent when you’re buying a home.
-Navy Federal can match you with a top-performing agent with expertise in your area through our RealtyPlus® program.
+You can choose a top-performing agent with expertise in your area through Navy Federal's RealtyPlus® program.
 You can also get rewarded cash back when you use this program to buy or sell your home.1

 Mortgage Loans, Rates and Features